-- \\\\Follow instructions above (page 5) to identify a target site. - \\\\From the ZiFiT design page, copy/paste the "Oligo 1" and "Oligo 2" sequences for this target into an excel spreadsheet.
-These are the Insert-oligos. - \\\\\If using a different design program, the insert-oligos can be designed using the target site.
-To generate "Insert-Oligo 1", simply add "TA" 5' to the target sequence.
-To generate "Insert-Oligo 2", delete the GG at the beginning of the target sequence, then reverse complement the target sequence, and finally add "AAAC" 5' this sequence.
+- Follow instructions above (page 6) to identify a target site. - From the ZiFiT design website, copy/paste the "oligo 1" and "oligo 2" sequences for this target into an excel spreadsheet.
+These are the insert-oligos. - If using a different design program, the insert-oligos can be designed using the target site.
+To generate "insert-oligo 1", simply add "TA" 5' to the target sequence.
+To generate "insert-oligo 2", delete the GG at the beginning of the target sequence, then reverse complement the target sequence, and finally add "AAAC" 5' this sequence.
 When mixed together, the insert-oligos will create a double-stranded targeting sequence flanked by 4 bp single-stranded overhangs, compatible with the overhangs generated by Bsal digestion of pDR274 (see below). - Order the insert-oligos as standard primers with salt-free cleanup.